Reverend George T. Brecht III

 After some wonderful years in Kansas (and some difficult times, as well) I “came home” to Pennsylvania and to the Eddington Church.
 I am enjoying watching this new stage of my life unfold.
 I continue to seek to know God’s will for my life, and to live in his amazing Grace.
 As I do so, two major themes keep coming back to my mind again and again.
 They are, the abundance of life in Christ, and the importance of knowing God’s presence.
 The God of all creation desires to have a close relationship with us, and wants for us to have the great joy that is to be found in his kingdom.

 I describe myself as a fun loving person.
 I believe there is great joy in the living of this life.
 I have also described myself as a “Renaissance Man” – meaning that I love learning new things and I am fascinated with everything I learn.
 (My favorite TV channels are “History,” “Discovery,” and “Science.”)
 From my earliest years, I have been taking things apart, figuring out how they work, and putting them back together.
-I love building things, and figuring out how to do things I’ve never done before!
+I love building things, repairing things, and figuring out how to do things I’ve never done before!

 I also enjoy many “active” things.
 I am an Eagle Scout.
 And I was an adult leader for the Explorers for many years.
 I’ve been a runner for more than 40 years, and I’ve run a number of marathons – including the Boston Marathon, which I ran five times.
 (So far!)
 I also love bicycling, skiing, snowboarding, wakeboarding, and I’ve recently taken up riding motorcycles.
 I’ve also been a pilot for over 30 years now, and I love seeing God’s creation from several thousand feet up.
 (Note the aerial pictures of the Eddington Church on the home page of this website!)